 Prisma is an open-source database toolkit that simplifies database access for developers by providing a type-safe and intuitive API.
 It supports multiple databases and generates efficient, optimized SQL queries for faster performance.
 More information is available on the prisma.io website.

-4. Once the database is ready for connections (a green check mark is shown next to it), add the internal connection between your application and database from either the application’s Settings page or the database’s Info page.
+6. Once the database is ready for connections (a green check mark is shown next to it), you must add the internal connection between your application and database.
+Click Applications > application name > Settings > Connections > Add connection.

 Kinsta Welcome page after successful installation of Next.js and Prisma.